Skip to Content

 2001-2004 Macquarie University, Computing Sydney, Australia Lecturer

-Founding member of the Centre for Language Technology in the Division of Information and Communication Sciences; research in the extension of ExtrAns (see below) to perform more general question answering over larger volumes of data.
+Founding member of the Centre for Language Technology (CLT) in the Division of Information and Communication Sciences (currently, CLT is a research group of the Department of Computing at the Faculty of Science and Engineering) ; research in the extension of ExtrAns (see below) to perform more general question answering over larger volumes of data.

 2000-01 University of Zurich, Computational Linguistics Zurich, Switzerland Senior Research Assistant